 - IRS Offices: Schedule a visit to your local IRS office.
 You will likely have to deal with long queues.
 I would not recommend this, along with using snail mail and fax.

 Before Paying: The IRS Helps Verify What You Owe

 For those who have already set-up an online account with the IRS, checking your balance should be quite simple.
 Just log in using your phone or laptop and check your balance.
 I advise all my clients to take advantage of this service and sign up.

 Taxpayers with no accounts can request their balances through the mail or by calling the customer service number 1-800-908-9946.
 It is not recommended to pay first and ask questions later.
 Request by mail usually takes up to 10 days.
 Comparing the dates on the notices to any payments you made recently can help you spot irregularities.
 Be aware that the notice may not be up to date.
 My advice is to seek IRS help from a tax expert if you cannot make sense of the numbers.

-Set Up A Payment Plan
+Set Up An IRS Payment Plan

 Settling your account with the IRS is essential, but not more important than food or rent.
 Ensure that you have taken care of other bills like rent, food, and insurance before paying your tax debt.
 While paying your tax balance once and on-time is commendable, if you can’t afford it, setting up a payment plan with IRS that works for you is a great alternative.

-This is one of the easiest ways to get IRS off your back.
+This is one of the easiest ways to get the IRS off your back.
 Under installment agreements, the IRS helps taxpayers to clear their balances by making small manageable payments over a period of time.
 This does not in any way reduce the amount you owe.
-The process begins with the taxpayer filling Instalment Agreement Request also known as Form 9465.
+The process begins with the taxpayer filling the Installment Agreement Request also known as Form 9465.
 This option is only available to taxpayers who owe $50,000 or less and have updated tax returns for the previous year.